tylerlewisjcg/simulation-2/README.md

 ### Properties Endpoints

 * POST - `/api/properties` - Creates a new property.
 Returns all the properties associated with the logged in user.
 * GET - `/api/properties` - Returns all properties associated with the logged in user.
+Accepts an optional query that filters all properties associated with the logged in user by "desired rent".
+Returns all the filtered properties.
 * DELETE - `/api/properties/:id` - Deletes a property.
 Returns all the properties associated with the logged in user.
-* GET - `/api/properties/filter` - Filters all properties by "desired rent".
-Returns all the filter properties associated with the logged in user.